MQasim-Zafar/Business-Data-Analyst-Portfolio/Forecasting_and_Simulation_for_Stock_Control/README.md

 # Time Series Analysis and Inventory Simulation
 ## Overview

-This project performs a comprehensive time series exploration, modeling, and inventory simulation workflow.
+This project performs a comprehensive time series exploration, modeling, and inventory simulation workflow using Excel.
 It is designed for businesses or analysts looking to understand demand patterns and make data-driven inventory decisions.

 The workflow includes: